pippinbarr/SNAKISMS/process/README.md

 ### Romanticism

 ### ~~Stoicism~~
+* Add sound effect of "hit" one time on collision to emphasis something happened
 * ~~Rewrite so that snake stops before collision and stays put (maybe with imagined "ouch" sound on collision) but can then just keep going after~~
 * ~~Rewrite body collision to just stay put and not die~~